hibeekaey/open-source-project-generator/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

+### Project-Specific Examples

+In the context of this project, positive behavior includes:

+* Providing constructive feedback on code reviews and pull requests
+* Offering helpful suggestions for template improvements
+* Using inclusive language in documentation and code comments
+* Welcoming newcomers and helping them get started
+* Sharing knowledge and best practices with the community
+* Respecting different levels of experience and expertise

 Examples of unacceptable behavior include:

 * The use of sexualized language or imagery, and sexual attention or